write-adr

 AcceptedADR?
 If so, this record supersedes it: set the new ADR's Status normally, and edit the old ADR's Status line only, toSuperseded by ADR-NNNN— never rewrite the old ADR's Context/Decision/Consequences. - Review — launch the

 adr-revieweragent (fresh, separate Opus; never review inline).
 It checks template conformance, that every option has a genuine Pro and Con, that the Decision references those trade-offs, that Consequences actually follow, and cross-ADR consistency (including the immutability rule).
-Don't useanalysis-reviewer— that agent is scoped todocs/analysis/**and doesn't coverdocs/adr/**. - Address the review feedback.
+Don't useanalysis-reviewer— that agent is scoped todocs/analysis/**and doesn't coverdocs/adl/**. - Address the review feedback.

-- Commit (
+- Commit and push (

-docs: add ADR-NNNN <slug>, ordocs: supersede ADR-000X with ADR-NNNN), referencing the issue from step 0. - Stop and report status before starting the next document.
+docs: add ADR-NNNN <slug>, ordocs: supersede ADR-000X with ADR-NNNN), referencing the issue from step 0 — commit and push freely; there is no pre-commit approval gate. - Manual approval gates the merge — the human partner's explicit approval is required

 Rules